 Stars are portrayed as black dots on a white background, making them easier to read at night.
 The star’s brightness is reflected in the size of the dot; the larger the dot, the brighter the star.

-The Milky Way is also frequently depicted as an outline or as a slightly grayed-out expanse.
+The Milky Way is also frequently depicted as an outline or slightly grayed-out expanse.

 Elements of a star chart